History of Tamil Nadu

 The region of Tamil Nadu in the southeast of modern India, shows evidence of having had continuous human habitation from 15,000 BCE to 10,000 BCE.
 Throughout its history, spanning the early Upper Paleolithic age to modern times, this region has coexisted with various external cultures.

 The three ancient Tamil dynasties namely Chera, Chola, and Pandya were of ancient origins.
 Together they ruled over this land with a unique culture and language, contributing to the growth of some of the oldest extant literature in the world.
 These three dynasties were in constant struggle with each other vying for hegemony over the land.
 Invasion by the Kalabhras during the 3rd century disturbed the traditional order of the land, displacing the three ruling kingdoms.
 These occupiers were overthrown by the resurgence of the Pandyas and the Pallavas, who restored the traditional kingdoms.
 The Cholas who re-emerged from obscurity in the 9th century by defeating the Pallavas and the Pandyas rose to become a great power and extended their empire over the entire southern peninsula.
 At its height the Chola empire spanned almost 3,600,000 km² (1,389,968 sq mi) straddling the Bay of Bengal.
 The Chola navy held sway over the Sri Vijaya kingdom in Southeast Asia.

 Rapid changes in the political situation of the rest of India occurred due to incursions of Muslim armies from the northwest and the decline of the three ancient dynasties during the 14th century.
 Despite this, the Vijayanagara Empire gained a foothold in the region from the late 14th century until the 16th century.
-In the 17th and 18th centuries, the Maratha Empire expanded its territories into the northern regions of present-day Tamil Nadu.
+In the early 1600's Nayakas of Madurai gained independence from Vijayanagara Empire.
+In the 17th and 18th centuries, the Maratha Empire expanded its influence into the northern regions of present-day Tamil Nadu.
 The Madras Presidency, comprising most of southern India, was created in the late 18th century and was ruled directly by the British.
-After the independence of India, after the Telugu and Malayalam parts of Madras state were separated from Tamilagam state in 1956, it was renamed as Tamil Nadu on January 14, 1969 by the state government.
+After the independence of India, after the Telugu and Malayalam parts of Madras state were separated from Tamilagam state in 1956, it was renamed as Tamil Nadu on January 14, 1969, by the state government.